wangby511/System-Design-Architecture-and-Infra/design-job-schedular.md

 ### Dead Letter Queue

-Create dead letter queues filled with such misbehaving tasks which are got stuck in infinite retry loops due to occasional bugs in lambda logic
+Create dead letter queues filled with such misbehaving tasks which are got stuck in infinite retry loops due to occasional bugs in logic, or retried failed for certain times.

 ## Lifecycle of a task